-- WHEREAS, the County, the City and the Town have agreed in writing that, pursuant to Sec.
-289.33(7n), Wis.
-Stat., the Village, a municipality that does not qualify as an affected municipality, may be added as a party to the proceeding; and, - WHEREAS, the Village has enacted a Siting Resolution and appointed a member to the Local Negotiating Committee; and, - WHEREAS, the Local Negotiating Committee having met numerous times and the County, the City, the Town, and the Village wish to approve this Agreement, as required under Wis.
+WHEREAS, the Local Negotiating Committee having met numerous times and the County, the City, and the Town wish to approve this Agreement, as required under Wis.
 Stat.
 Sec.
-289.33, to allow the County to proceed with construction and operation of Dane County Landfill No. 3. - NOW, THEREFORE, in consideration of the mutual promises, covenants, and agreements hereinafter set forth, the County, the City, and the Town enter into this Agreement, subject to the following terms and conditions:
+289.33, to allow the County to proceed with construction and operation of Dane County Landfill No. 3.

+NOW, THEREFORE, in consideration of the mutual promises, covenants, and agreements hereinafter set forth, the County, the City, and the Town enter into this Agreement, subject to the following terms and conditions: